 She goes on to say that there must have been more going on because of course nobody would ever storm off into the wilderness for something so minor, but I’m inclined to believe the oral tradition.

 Oral traditions are often far more trustworthy than scholars are willing to believe and I’m sick and tired of Western scholars discounting things they are told because they can’t imagine a different cultural context than their own.
 Scholars discounted stories about women warriors and leaders for centuries because of their own narrow-mindedness, but Adrienne Mayor has an entire book collecting data proving that they were wrong to do so.
-Scholars thought Troy was “just a myth” until they found it, and Aboriginal Australians really did eat months.
+Aboriginal Australians really did eat months, flood myths have a basis in real events.
 I could go on, but my point is, I need more evidence than “this doesn’t sound believable to me” to discount oral history being relayed by native people.
 Shame is a big deal in some cultures, and in many, starting new colonies can be as emotionally simple as moving away from your home town after college is for Americans.

 Anyway, the idea that jives with information I’ve come across before, particularly this blog post over at Old European Culture discussing early cheeses.